redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_Fork(RedisModuleForkDoneHandler cb, void *user_data);

-Create a background child process with the current frozen snaphost of the main process where you can do some processing in the background without affecting / freezing the traffic and no need for threads and GIL locking.
+Create a background child process with the current frozen snapshot of the main process where you can do some processing in the background without affecting / freezing the traffic and no need for threads and GIL locking.
 Note that Redis allows for only one concurrent fork.